-We currently expect that, prior to the completion of this offering, we will enter into a confirmatory employment letter with Dr. Schuth, our Chief Operating Officer and Secretary.
-The confirmatory employment letter will have no specific term and will provide for at-will employment.
+On November 10, 2017, we entered into a confirmatory employment letter with Dr. Schuth, our Chief Operating Officer and Secretary.
+The confirmatory employment letter has no specific term and provides for at-will employment.
 Dr. Schuth's current annual base salary is \$380,250 and Dr. Schuth is considered annually for a target bonus of 40% of his annual base salary, subject to the terms of the applicable bonus plan developed by our chief executive officer and approved by our board of directors.
+The confirmatory offer letter also provides that we may, in our discretion, grant additional bonus amounts to Dr. Schuth.